 - Study at a College/University without a Student sponsor licence

 - You are not able to study any course that could be sponsored under the Student route (i.e. full-time degree level study)

 Dependents are permitted on the Graduate route, however there are some important things to note.

 Firstly, any dependant applying with you must have previously been a dependant on your previous Tier 4/Student visa, and must also apply in the UK.
 You are not permitted to bring any new dependents to the UK, and are also unable to switch from another UK visa to Graduate route if they enter on a different type of leave.

 Any child that applies as a dependant must have both parents in the UK, and they must both be applying at the same time (usual exceptions apply where a parent is the sole surviving parent, has sole custody, or there are compelling circumstances).

 if you have a child that was born in the UK prior to your Graduate route application, they must have held Student dependant permission.
 If you have a child during your period of Graduate route permission, they can join you as a Graduate route dependant.

-Please contact ISSO for any help with the Graduate route and dependents.
+Please contact the International Advice team for any help with the Graduate route and dependents.

 Frequently asked questions